The Vancouver Opera puts on multiple mainstage shows each year and is regarded as one of the finest opera orchestra companies in Canada.

 TIP #1: Arrive early.
 Don’t risk getting there late because of traffic!

 TIP #2: Consider joining the pre-show talk before the main performance begins, especially if you are new to opera or not familiar with the particular production.
-The background information is very interesting and can be helpful in understanding the story.
+The background information is very interesting and can help understand the story.

 TIP #3: Except for the fact that you have to look up extra high to see the screen with the surtitles, the best seats in the house, arguably, in our opinion, are at the very front of the theatre, and in the middle of the auditorium.
-There you can see the full stage, and the actors up close (which is a wonderful and amazing experience).
+There, you can see the whole stage and the actors up close (a wonderful, amazing experience).

 Things to Know about the Show

-TIP #1: If the production is in Italian, French or German, and you aren’t fluent in that particular language or already familiar with the story, then consider reading up on on the plot in advance.
-This will help you understand and follow the story better and enhance your experience.
+TIP #1: If the production is in Italian, French or German, and you aren’t fluent in that particular language or already familiar with the story, then consider reading up on the plot in advance.
+This will help you better understand and follow the story, enhancing your experience.

 TIP #3: The subtitles are easy to see from pretty much everywhere in the theatre.
 If you plan to rely on them heavily, however, you might not want to sit in the first few rows, especially if you have a bad neck.